 Microsoft Teams

-Microsoft has a pattern of steadily piling features into its products, and Teams is no different.
-It has risen from humble beginnings to become a team collaboration behemoth and a core part of the Microsoft 365 suite.
+Microsoft steadily adds features to its products, and Teams is no different.
+It rose from humble beginnings to become a team collaboration behemoth and a core part of the Microsoft 365 suite.
 More importantly, unlike some competitors (such as Slack), it’s also a full-featured video conferencing system that’s suitable for far more than one-to-one video calls.

 Learn More